 Could you describe the people of Halifax?

 I won’t get too much deeper into it as I have covered it earlier but just trust me – you will be delighted by most – doors will be held, “good morning” or “hello” will be randomly uttered by strangers and you will leave with a sense of having visited somewhere worth coming to again!

-Tell us a fun fact of Halifax.
+Tell us a fun fact about Halifax.

 Every year Halifax sends the city of Boston, Massachusetts a giant Christmas tree as a “Thank You”.
 See on December 6th, 1917 the Norwegian ship SS Imo collided with the French ship SS Mont-Blanc in the Halifax Harbour.

 Unfortunately, the SS Mont-Blanc was loaded with explosives at the time.
 A fire broke out on the SS Mont-Blanc which caught the cargo of explosives on fire causing an explosion devastating Halifax.

 How is this a fun fact, you say?

 Well, this explosion is a large part of our city’s history and regrowth – our city was devastated and decimated and we needed help.

 The tree is specifically chosen via special guidelines and is lit in the Boston Common each year in a special ceremony as our continued thanks in our desperate time of need!

 What piece of advice would you give to readers who want to visit Halifax?

 My advice for anyone who wants to visit Halifax and Nova Scotia, in general, is to visit during warmer months – July through until October is most ideal.

 There is an old saying that our weather changes every 10 minutes so just wait and this can be true at times so just come expecting the unexpected, pack accordingly and you won’t be disappointed!

 I would say no, over-tourism is not an issue in Halifax.
 I say this because Halifax can be a tourist’s sole destination but a lot of the times people fly or drive into Halifax, possibly spend some time here but then branch out to other communities, towns, and provinces from Halifax.

 What is the biggest misconception other countries have about Canada?

 Now, don’t get me wrong, a bit of this does go on (haha) and while we are nice, love our maple syrup and once in a while some of us say “eh”, it isn’t all that we are!

 It is a country that believes in human rights and playing a strong role in the global community.
 In a world that at times seems like utter chaos, I am always so relieved and proud to live here and tell people “I Am Canadian”!

 Can you tell us a book based on Canada?

-“All these activities are do-able,” says Esrock and he should know; he’s done everything in the book himself from spending a night in an Ottawa jail (it’s really a hostel) to floating in Canada’s own Dead Sea, Little Lake Manitou, 116 kilometres southeast of Saskatoon.
+“All these activities are do-able,” says Esrock and he should know; he’s done everything in the book himself from spending a night in an Ottawa jail (it’s really a hostel) to floating in Canada’s own Dead Sea, Little Lake Manitou, 116 kilometers southeast of Saskatoon.

 Canada in all its glory before, you know, the Reaper gets you.
+Follow Meggan (and Peter’s) adventures on Instagram, Pinterest, and Twitter.
 Read more interviews of Through the Eyes of a Local series and get inspired for your next adventure!